aws-samples/sample-pcap-analyzer-mcp/README.md

 ## Overview

 This MCP server enables AI models to perform sophisticated network packet capture and analysis.
 It provides **31 specialized tools** across 8 categories for deep network analysis, troubleshooting, and security assessment.
+More tools are work in progress.

 ### Architecture